Anas-Allaham/LUDO/README.md

    ```

 4. **Follow the Instructions:**
-   The game will display instructions in the console.
+   The level will display instructions in the console.
 Players can input their moves based on the prompts.

 ### GUI Version